-The templates EU CCyb1 and EU CCyb2 set out the geographical distribution of credit exposures relevant for the calculation of the countercyclical buffer as well as the institution-specific countercyclical buffer rate for the Group as of 31 December 2023.
+The templates EU CCyB1 and EU CCyB2 set out the geographical distribution of credit exposures relevant for the calculation of the countercyclical buffer as well as the institution-specific countercyclical buffer rate for the Group at the end of the reporting period.
 The table detailing the distribution of credit exposures has been simplified by listing individually only those relevant countries which represent material exposures for the Group.